Different question types

 - Conclusion: Theory X is correct because of the arguments above

-For examples of answers that make the top grade boundary (21-25 marks) check out the example essays page.
+For more tips on how to structure your essays, see this post.
+And for examples of answers that make the top grade boundary (21-25 marks) check out the example essays page.